jouellnyc/wpa-ent-mschapv2-bridge/README.md

 How to set up a Raspberry Pi Device for use on a WPA2-Enterprise Network for the express purpose of being a "bridge" for microcontrollers that do not have this capabilty.

 # Why?

-1 - If you have an esp32s or raspberry pi pico and what to access network with WPA-Enterprise authentication, you can't.
+1 - Eesp32s/Raspberry pi picos cannot access networks with WPA-Enterprise authentication

 2 - You can have an ssd1306 "Monitor" on your desk.
-As an Authentication SRE, I find it a nice ice breaker, talking point.
+As an Authentication SRE, I find it a nice ice breaker, talking point:

 # Requirements
 - A raspbery pi or some sort